psychoinformatics-de/studyforrest-www/src/content/Articles/contest_surfacebased_2ndorder_similarity.rst

 -------------

 Using the pipeline described below, the user can select a node on the surface.
-Almost instantenousely, the elements of the representational similarity matrix (time-by-time) associated with the node are correlated (by AFNI's 3dGroupInCorr) with the representational similarity matrices of all nodes on the surfaces.
+Almost instantaneously, the elements of the representational similarity matrix (time-by-time) associated with the node are correlated (by AFNI's 3dGroupInCorr) with the representational similarity matrices of all nodes on the surfaces.
 This is done for each subject separately, resulting in a